-DIGITAL TOOLS TO ENHANCE LEARNING - K - 12 Lindsav Sauter-lindsavaudiino@gmail.com 3 Credits-Inservice - April 12-June 15 Formative assessment is an important part of effective instruction.
+DIGITAL TOOLS TO ENHANCE LEARNING - K - 12 Lindsay Sauter-lindsayaudiino@gmail.com 3 Credits-Inservice - June 26-August 15 Formative assessment is an important part of effective instruction.
 This class will give teachers the opportunity to explore several online teaching tools that will help manage the organization of data collection and make analyzing data fun, exciting and meaningful.
-By the end of this course, participants will have created a portfolio of formative assessment tools and lessons that are a right fit for his/her classroom and student population.
+Participants will have created a portfolio of formative assessment tools and lessons that are a right fit for your classroom and student population.
 This portfolio of ideas can be used to differentiate and personalize instruction.
+S23-03023

-W23-03023 EXPLORING GOOGLE FOR EDUCATION - K - 12 Christina Sciarrotto - cmes724@yahoo.com 3 Credits - Inservice - Februry 8-April 5 This course will examine the components of a Google for Education including Google Drive, Docs, Sheets, Forms, Classroom, Calendar and Meet.
-Additionally, you will learn how to share, collaborate and edit using the features of Google.
-W23-03024 💾 CREATING ONLINE ASSIGNMENTS AND ASSESSMENTS-4-12 Tracy Toth-tracy764@gmail.com 3 Credits - Inservice - April 12-June 15 Do your students have 1:1 devices?
-Do you use Chromebooks, iPads, or other devices in the classroom?
-Learn how to create online assignments and assessments that can be automatically or easily graded.
-This course will focus on using multiple interactive sites, including Google Forms for assignments/quizzes, Flubaroo for automatic grading, Quizzizz, EdPuzzle and other interactive sites.
+EXPLORING GOOGLE FOR EDUCATION - K - 12 Christina Sciarrotto - cmes724@yahoo.com 3 Credits - Inservice - June 26-August 15 This course will examine the components of a Google for Education including Google Drive, Docs, Sheets, Forms, Classroom, Calendar and Meet, Additionally, you will learn how to share, collaborate and edit using the features of Google.
+S23-11005